Coursework

 If you have any concerns or questions, feel free to reach out to the Instructor listed (for course content questions) or grad-advising@cs (for general registration troubleshooting).
 You can also schedule an appointment with a grad adviser if needed.
 If you are interested in taking a CSE 500-level course and need an add code (any non-major), then please review the enrollment petition information on the CSE Non-Major Registration page under “Ph.D./Doctoral Courses (CSE 500 level)”.

-Each section has a field designated Non-major Enrollment: that provides information on if the course allows for students outside the Allen School Ph.D. program, and how to apply if it does.
+Each section has a field designated Non-major Enrollment that provides information on whether the course allows for students outside the Allen School Ph.D. program and how to apply if it does.
 If you are an Allen School student (Ph.D. or 5th-year), you typically will not need an add code or to apply for enrollment.
 You can contact grad-advising@cs for registration assistance if needed.

 The section marked with an Mailing List: is the mailing list for the course.
 You’re welcome to use it to contact the instructors for questions.